Sv443/BetterYTM/contributing.md

 > unsafeWindow.BYTM.showIconToast({
 >   message: "This is an icon toast",
 >   icon: "icon-help",
+>   iconFill: "var(--bytm-warning-col)", // find all values in src/dialogs.css
 >   duration: 3_000,
 >   position: "bl",
 > });